chrisdail/talk-product-with-docker/slides.md

 ---

-# Traditional Orchestration
+# Traditional DevOps Tool for Orchestration

 - Vanilla Docker is pretty good
 - Just need something that can call the docker CLI/API on each node
-- Traditional Options:
+- Options:
   - Chef
   - Puppet
   - SaltStack